abinash-behera-016/Data-Science-Projects/01 Edvancer - Revenue Grid (Binary Classification)/README.md

 The dataset contains several attributes related to the individuals' demographic and financial details.
 Here is a brief overview of the columns in the dataset:

 - `REF_NO`: numeric: Reference number for the individual
-- `children`:character: Number of children
+- `children`: character: Number of children
 - `age_band`: character: Age band of the individual
 - `status`: Marital status
 - `occupation`: Occupation of the individual